scala/actors-migration/src/jekyll/actor-migration-guide.md

 #### Remote Actors

 Once the code base is moved to Akka remoting will not work any more.
 The methods methods `registerActorFor` and `alive` need to be removed.
-In Akka, remoting is done solely by configuration and for further details refer to the [Akka remoting documentation](http://doc.akka.io/docs/akka/2.1-RC1/scala/remoting.html).
+In Akka, remoting is done solely by configuration and for further details refer to the [Akka remoting documentation](http://doc.akka.io/docs/akka/2.1-RC2/scala/remoting.html).

 #### Examples and Issues
 All of the code snippets presented in this document can be found in the [Actors Migration test suite](http://github.com/scala/actors-migration/tree/master/src/test/) as test files with the prefix `actmig`.

 This document and the Actor Migration Kit were designed and implemented by: [Vojin Jovanovic](http://people.epfl.ch/vojin.jovanovic) and [Philipp Haller](http://lampwww.epfl.ch/~phaller/)

-If you find any issues or rough edges please report them at the [Scala Bugtracker](https://issues.scala-lang.org/ "Scala issue reporting tool").
+If you find any issues or rough edges please report them at the [Scala Bugtracker](https://scala.github.com/actors-migration/issues).
-During the RC release cycles bugs will be fixed within several working days thus that would be the best time to try the AMK on an application.
+During the RC release phase bugs will be fixed within several working days thus that would be the best time to try the AMK on an application.